phetsims/geometric-optics/doc/implementation-notes.md

 The second transform is a dynamic mapping, based on zoom level, see `const zoomTransformProperty` in GOScreenView.ts.
 This transform is applied to all all elements within a "scene" (optic, objects, images, rays, projection screen).

+Rulers change their tick marks to match the zoom level, but otherwise do not change position or size.

+Labels change their position to match the zoom level, but otherwise do not change this size.

 ### Memory management

 * **Dynamic allocation:** Most objects in this sim are allocated at startup, and exist for the lifetime of the simulation.
 The exception is GOOptionsDialogNode.ts and its children, which must all implemented `dispose`.
 This is the content for the Options dialog, and is instantiated each time the Options menu item is selected from the PhET menu.